 Troubleshooting Your Fan’s Motor

-Here’s how you replace a switch.
+Here’s how to replace a ceiling fan switch:

-- Shut off power to the room that the switch is in
+- Shut off power to the room that the switch is in.

-- Unscrew the broken switch
+- Unscrew the broken switch.

-- Use your smartphone to take a picture of the wiring so you can rewire it correctly
+- Use your smartphone to take a picture of the wiring so you can rewire it correctly.

-- Detach the wires connected to the switch
+- Detach the wires connected to the switch.

-- Attach the new switch following the picture you took of the wiring
+- Attach the new switch following the picture you took of the wiring.

-- Screw the new switch’s housing back into the wall
+- Screw the new switch’s housing back into the wall.

-- Turn the power back on
+- Turn the power back on.

 Check Your Circuit Breaker